industrial-edge/pingpong-python/README.md

 ### Further requirements

 - IE Device is onboarded to a IE Management
-- IE Databus Configurator is deployed to the IE Management
+- Databus Configurator is deployed to the IE Management
-- IE Databus is deployed to the IE Device
+- Databus is deployed to the IE Device
-- IE Flow Creator is deployed to the IE Device
+- Flow Creator is deployed to the IE Device

 ## Installation